dsolstad/walkthrough-nsm.stat.no/level6.md

 ?>
 ```

-Run the script and pipe it to lvl6.bin:
+Run the script and pipe the output to lvl6.bin:
 `$ php lvl6.php > lvl6.bin`

 gdb doesn't want to touch it, so after disassembling the file with [Ida](https://www.hex-rays.com/products/ida/support/download_freeware.shtml "Ida") I get this: